MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-register-passkey-authenticator.md

 1. Select **Work or school account**.
 1. Sign in.
 1. You need to complete multifactor authentication (MFA).
 1. Follow the on-screen instructions.
-On your Android device, open the **Settings app**.
+On your Android device, open the **Settings app** to enable the Authenticator as a passkey provider.
    1. Open **Passwords & Accounts**.
    1. **Additional providers** enable **Authenticator**.
    1. Return to **My Security info** and select **Continue**.